ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 # Jenkins-CI-CD-pipeline

 In this project, we will be creating 2 jobs:
-1. CI Pipeline -
-2. CD Pipeline -
+1. CI Pipeline - Building the application and performing all the code quality check, like security scanning on the source code.
+Then using Docker we will be creating the docker image.
+2. CD Pipeline - Once the Ci pipeline completes successfully, the CD pipeline will be triggered automatically. once it starts, it will be deployed using docker container.

+Once the application is successfully deployed we can access int in the browser.

 <img width="1247" alt="Screenshot 2024-09-17 at 7 33 41 PM" src="https://github.com/user-attachments/assets/6ed8934a-c3db-4c77-977d-d7b7a7db1cd7">